 Timelapse videos of traffic always look exciting.
 Cars are moving fast, so recording their motion is easy and effective.

-General traffic in daylight.
-The best time lapse interval for this is 2-3 seconds.
-The fast motion of traffic already adds interest to your time-lapse.
-You can take it to the next level by setting longer shutter speeds to create blur and light trails.
-I particularly advise using an ND filter in this case.
+The best timelapse interval for this is 2-3 seconds.
+The fast motion of traffic already adds interest to your timelapse.
+Take it to the next level by setting longer shutter speeds to create blur and light trails.
+I advise using an ND filter in this case.

-Airport and train station lapses.
-This a niche that not many people shoot.
+This a niche that not many people shoots.
 If you master this time-lapse, you can get acclaim quickly.
 Set a 1-3 second interval.

-Drive lapses.
-If you’re not familiar with the term, they are shot from inside moving vehicles.
+They are shot from inside moving vehicles.
 They are especially appealing from the front of trains because of the symmetry of the tracks.
 Use a1-2 second interval and 0.5-second shutter speed.
-If you’re shooting a drive lapse at night, double these values, and your footage will look great.
+If you’re shooting a drive lapse at night, double these values.

-Ship voyages.
 If you’re going on a multi-day trip, consider capturing it in a time-lapse.
-You’ll get rewarded by the result.
 Place your camera in the middle of the ship, facing forward.
-Set at least 2 minutes for the interval, and just let it roll.
+Set at least 2 minutes for the interval, and let it roll.
 Set your shutter speed to a maximum of 0.5 seconds.
 Vibrations would cause visible blurring otherwise.

 To get a pleasing result, shoot 1-2 frames per hour for 1-2 months.
 Your shutter speed doesn’t matter in this case.
-Expect tiresome editing because of the constantly changing light, or use artificial lighting.
+Expect tiresome editing because of the constantly changing light, though.